GLOBAL MARKETS-Stocks, dollar hold gains with all eyes on Fed meeting

 By Marc Jones

-LONDON, June 17 (Reuters) - European shares tip-toed higher alongside government bond yields on Monday, as investors braced for what is shaping up to be a crucial week for global monetary policy.
+LONDON, June 17 (Reuters) - Share markets couldn't add to recent gains and government bond yields inched fractionally higher on Monday, as investors hunkered down for what is shaping up to be a crucial week for global monetary policy.

-With the U.S. Federal Reserve likely to signal on Wednesday whether it is readying its first interest rate cut since the financial crisis and oil still choppy after last week's Gulf tanker attacks, most markets were hesitant first thing.
+With expectations running high that the U.S. Federal Reserve will signal on Wednesday its first rate cut since the financial crisis, only a few asset classes were straying far.

-The focus was still the dollar's surge on Friday after above-forecast U.S. industrial output and retail sales data and upbeat consumer confidence soundings pushed back futures markets expectations of any quick Fed rate cut.
+The focus was still the dollar's surge late last week after above-forecast U.S. industrial output and retail sales data and upbeat consumer confidence soundings pushed back futures markets bets of any quick Fed chop.

-The greenback held its gains as most major currencies trod water, while the pan-European STOXX 600 index was also barely moved as a profit warning from Germany's Lufthansa hit airlines and cancelled out a 0.8% rise in banking stocks.
+The greenback held its gains as most major currencies trod water.
+Wall Street futures looked flat too, while a 10% drop in German airline Lufthansa's shares following a profit warning kept Europe's STOXX 600 subdued.

-"A (U.S.) rate cut this week seems extremely premature," said Royal Bank of Canada's Global Head of FX Strategy Elsa Lignos.
+"A (U.S.) rate cut this week seems extremely premature," said Royal Bank of Canada Capital Market's Global Head of FX Strategy Elsa Lignos.

 "But the Fed can make some communications tweaks that at least open up the possibility for a cut in July.
 The question is how flexible that messaging will be."